ERC-7945 - Confidential Transactions Supported Token

 Motivation

-However, when it comes to the latter way, actually few standards are proposed yet on Ethereum (and/or other EVM-compatible blockchains) to illustrate such contracts.
-Users and applications cannot easily detect whether a token contract supports confidential transactions or not, and so hardly can they make transfers without revealing the actual amount.
+However, few standards are proposed on Ethereum (and/or other EVM-compatible blockchains) to illustrate privacy-preserving contracts without modifying the underlying protocol.
+Users and applications cannot easily detect whether a token contract supports confidential transactions or not, and so cannot reliably make transfers without revealing the actual amount.

-Consequently, this proposal is to standardize the confidential transaction supported token contracts, meanwhile without loss of generality, by only specifying core methods and events.
+Consequently, this proposal is to standardize confidential-transaction-supported token contracts, without loss of generality, by only specifying core methods and events.

-Such standard interface allows confidential transactions of tokens to be applied by certain parties which are sensitive to transfer amount, or by privacy-preserving applications.
+Such a standard interface allows confidential transactions of tokens to be applied by certain parties that are sensitive to transfer amounts, or by privacy-preserving applications.

 Specification